akashnith/awesome-materials-science-books/README.md

 ## **Basics of Materials Science and Solid State Physics**
 * **Materials Science and Engineering An Introduction** - William D. Callister (Best book to start in materials science)
 * **Introduction to Solid State Physics** - Charles Kittel
-* **Stuff Matters: Exploring the Marvelous Materials That Shape Our Man-Made World**-Mark Miodownik
+* **Stuff Matters: Exploring the Marvelous Materials That Shape Our Man-Made World**-Mark Miodownik {Suggested by a good friend}

 ##  **Semiconductors & Electronic Materials**